 Linear courses are the convention in eLearning for a variety of reasons:

-A small but growing body of research—though still inconclusive—shows that nonlinear eLearning is beneficial for some learners and others have difficulty with the lack of structure.
-One study with “near significant” results found that highly self-regulating learners (those that guide and monitor their own learning) tend to learn well in nonlinear environments where they are in control of how they organize information, making the learning more individualized.
+- Self-regulated Learners: One study with “near significant” results found that highly self-regulating learners (those that guide and monitor their own learning) tend to learn well in nonlinear environments where they are in control of how they organize information, making the learning more individualized.
 In fact, these learners do not benefit as much from a linear approach.
+The study suggests that medium self-regulating learners (fewer strategies for guiding and monitoring their own learning) do poorly in a nonlinear environment due to the lack of structure and too many choices (McManus, 2000).
+Keep in mind that these results are not conclusive.

 Approaches to Nonlinear Design